mbavar/mbavar.github.io/_posts/2019-12-23-optimistic-concurrency.md

 	Put(key string, val []byte, id *TransactionID) error }
 ```
 This is a powerful interface, but not an easy one to implement.
-In particular, obtaining a global lock (even a read lock) during `BeginCommit` without releasing it can be quite dangerous since the client may get delayed or crashes before calling `EndCommit`.
+In particular, obtaining a global lock (even a read lock) during `BeginCommit`, without releasing, can be quite dangerous since the client may get delayed or crashes before calling `EndCommit`.
 Here we focus on a simpler solution that avoids the complexity of full commit semantics while still supporting the *read*, *modify*, *write* operation.
 The idea is to use *versioning*, which is a main signature of optimistically concurrent systems.

 ```go
 type Version uint64